 The service map serves as the outline of the service’s blueprint as well as the project’s scale.
 Moreover, it helps set the right priorities on the epic level and do the milestone planning.
 This demonstrates the importance of a service blueprint as a structural tool to help teams plan for the future.

-In the sprint zero stage, the blueprints start taking shapes.
+In the sprint zero stage, the blueprints start taking shape.
 It involves the following stages.

 - Finalizing the user stories